Qventu/exulu-cli/README.md

 # Exulu CLI

-A CLI tool for managing Claude Code in the Exulu development environment.
+A CLI tool for the Exulu Intelligence Management Platform.

 ## Installation